 Through snapshot isolation, transactions provide a consistent view of data, and enforce all-or-nothing execution to maintain data integrity.
 Transactions in MongoDB feel just like transactions developers are familiar with from relational databases, and are simple to add to any application that needs them.

 The addition of multi-document transactions makes it easier than ever for developers to address a complete range of use-cases with MongoDB, while for many, simply knowing that they are available provides critical peace of mind.

-In this white paper, we will explore:
+In this white paper, we explore:

-- Their design goals and implementation
+- Their design goals, implementation, and developer best practices

 - The engineering investments made over the past 3+ years to lay the foundations for them

 Companies ranging from startups to Fortune 500s choose MongoDB to build, scale, and innovate.